oktadev/okta-blog/_source/_posts/2023-06-13-devday23-enterprise-ready-keynote.md

 type: awareness
 ---

 What makes a SaaS application ready for enterprise customers when it comes to identity?
-Between handling application security, user onboarding, and scalable and secure authentication practices, there's much to consider and prepare before determining your app is "enterprise ready."
+Between handling application security, user onboarding, and scalable, secure authentication practices, there's much to consider and prepare before determining your app is "enterprise ready."

 ## Road to making your SaaS applications enterprise-ready